 For example, when the TOE does not have full access to the physical memory, it is possible that the storage may be implementing wear-levelling and garbage collection.
 This may result in additional copies of the key that are logically inaccessible but persist physically.
 Where available, the TOE might then describe use of the TRIM command and garbage collection to destroy these persistent copies upon their deletion (this would be explained in TSS and Operational Guidance).

+Test

+None

 FCS_COP.1/DataEncryption Cryptographic Operation (AES Data Encryption/Decryption)

+TSS

+The evaluator shall examine the TSS to ensure it identifies the key size(s) and mode(s) supported by the TOE for data encryption/decryption.

+Guidance Documentation

+The evaluator shall verify that the AGD guidance instructs the administrator how to configure the TOE to use the selected mode(s) and key size(s) defined in the Security Target supported by the TOE for data encryption/decryption.

 Tests

 AES-CBC Known Answer Tests